webwithjohn/johnbdot/README.md

 ### Hi there 👋

-✨ I'm an aspiring developer
+✨ I'm an aspiring web developer
 🛣 I've learned how to code on and off since 2019
 🌱 I am currently learning React